ubco-W2022T2-data301/Group35/dashboard/README.md

-This is Saketh's Recording- https://vimeo.com/815938124
+NB1 - Vanshika : Analysis1 I exported the last DF file as the tech.csv in processed data so that i could use the data in tableau.
+Link for my Recording  - https://youtu.be/xlYQ-i_Vi6o

-Vanshika - Analysis1 I expoted the last DF file as the tech csv in processed data so that i could use the data in tableau.
-Link - https://youtu.be/xlYQ-i_Vi6o
+NB2- This is Saketh's Recording- https://vimeo.com/815938124